BroadbandForum/data-model-template/specification/index.md

 `{{pattern|value|param|scope}}`\
 `{{pattern}}`\
 `{{nopattern}}` | A reference to the specified pattern value.\
 The OPTIONAL value argument specifies one of the pattern values for the referenced parameter.
 If present, it MUST be a valid pattern value for that parameter.
-The OPTIONAL param and scope arguments identify the referenced parameter.
-Scope   defaults to normal.
+The OPTIONAL param and scope arguments identify the referenced parameter (scope defaults to normal).
 If present, param SHOULD adhere to the rules of @sec:reference-path-names.
 If omitted, the current parameter is   assumed.\
 If the arguments are omitted, this is a hint to processing tools to replace the template reference with a list of the parameter's patterns, possibly preceded by text such as "Possible   patterns:".
 This overrides processing tools' expected default behavior (unless suppressed by `{{nopattern}}`) of listing the parameter's patterns after the rest of the description.\
 Otherwise, typically processing tools will (a) validate that the pattern value is valid, and (b) replace the template reference with the value and/or param arguments, appropriately formatted and with the value possibly rendered in a distinctive font.
 Processing tools can use the scope to convert a relative path into an absolute path in order, for example, to generate a hyperlink.\
 Markup examples:\